robert/robert.github.com/_posts/2013-01-05-why-its-the-taxpayers-fault-we-ve-got-no-money.md

 ---
 layout: post
-title: Why it's the taxpayer's fault we've got no money
+title: Why it’s the taxpayer’s fault we’ve got no money
 ---
 Do you pay your taxes?
 Do you pay the amount of tax that the law, interpreted by A Reasonable Man, says you should pay?
 Then it’s your fault the country is so much in debt.